tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Equal Height Columns with Flexbox

-Discover how to create equal height columns using the flexbox layout model.
+Create equal height columns using the flexbox layout model.
 This snippet uses the `display: flex;` property on the container and assigns a `flex` value to each column, resulting in columns of equal height.

 ```html
 <!DOCTYPE html>